Living Room Craft Talks

 Registration

-Full and partial scholarships available.
-If the price is a hardship, please email Jen at jen@ellenbass.com and tell her briefly what your circumstances are and what, if anything, you could pay.
+Full and partial scholarships available for BIPOC writers and individuals with financial need for Standard Access only.
+If the price is a hardship, please email Jen at jen@ellenbass.com and tell us in 2-3 sentences what your circumstances are and what, if anything, you could pay.

 Questions and Concerns: